 Science of Medical Massage

-I called this technique of mobilization of the shoulder joint “shovel” technique because of its similarity to the digging.
-The great advantage of this technique is its ability during one short application to mobilize all major players which support the function of the shoulder joint.
-While applying the shovel technique the practitioner is able to address the pectoral muscle group, rotator cuff muscle group and even middle back muscles (rhomboids and lower portion of the trapezius muscle) at the same time.
+I called this shoulder joint mobilization technique the “shovel” technique because it resembles digging.
+This technique’s great advantage is its ability to mobilize all major players that support the shoulder joint’s function during one short application.
+While applying the ‘shovel’ technique, the practitioner can address the pectoral muscle group, rotator cuff muscle group, and even middle back muscles (rhomboids and lower portion of the trapezius muscle) at the same time.

-The shovel technique can be part of therapeutic or stress reduction massage session as well as a part of the MEDICAL MASSAGE PROTOCOLs which target the abnormalities in the shoulder joint.
-In any scenario this technique should be performed within the final part of the shoulder’s treatment.
+The ‘shovel’ technique can be part of a therapeutic or stress-reduction massage session or medical massage protocols that target abnormalities in the shoulder joint.
+In any scenario, this technique should be performed as the final part of the shoulder’s treatment.

 Step 1.

-I always start application of the shovel technique with the preparation of the joint using the combination of basic massage techniques.
-It is up to the practitioner to decide what techniques to use.
+I always apply the ‘shovel’ technique by preparing the joint using basic massage techniques.
+The practitioner decides what techniques to use.

 Step 2.

-The next step is preparation of the shoulder joint using several passive stretches conducted during the client’s prolonged exhalation.
+The next step is to prepare the shoulder joint using several passive stretches conducted during the client’s prolonged exhalation.
 The client’s upper extremity and shoulder must be completely relaxed.

 First grasp the client’s upper extremity and place it in the inner rotation in the shoulder joint.
 While the upper extremity in the inner rotation slowly pull it along its axis during the client’s exhalation.
 Be sure that stretch is conducted by the hand placed above the elbow joint (left hand in the video).

-Ask the client to show you sign of any discomfort on his or her face during the passive stretch and closely watch for this sign.
-The passive stretch must be conducted carefully without any activation of the pain analyzing system.
+Ask the client to show you any signs of discomfort on his or her face during the passive stretch and closely watch for this sign.
+The passive stretch must be conducted carefully without activating the pain-analyzing system.

-Next part of the Step 2 is passive stretching of the shoulder joint from the new position when the upper extremity is abducted and now the laterally rotated in the shoulder joint.
-Notice that now other hand (right hand in the video) is placed above the elbow joint.
-Again perform stretch only within the client’s comfort zone.
+The next part of Step 2 is passive stretching of the shoulder joint from the new position when the upper extremity is abducted and laterally rotated in the shoulder joint.
+Notice that now the other hand (the right hand in the video) is placed above the elbow joint.
+Again, perform the stretch only within the client’s comfort zone.

-Finish the Step 2 using the passive stretching of the shoulder joint employing the back and forth motions as it is shown in the video.
+Finish Step 2 by passively stretching the shoulder joint using the back-and-forth motions shown in the video.

 Step 3